How to get rid of moles

 Moles can pop up overnight and ruin a lawn.
 Here's how to keep them under control, says Andy Walker.

-The skills and knowledge of professional mole trappers are still used throughout the land.
+The skills and knowledge of professional mole trappers are still used throughout the land and a good rural pest controller will have effective ways of dealing with moles.

 Using traps to get rid of moles